-- The Francophone community sector and Canadian Heritage agree on the importance of reporting to Parliament and to the citizens of Canada, on the progress achieved towards results with the funds invested. - 177 Canadian Heritage and the community sector recognize that community development is a long-term process, that some fundamental results may be achieved only over long periods, possibly decades, and that it is important, at this time, to set strategies and means that will allow the assessment of results over the long term. - Canadian Heritage's Official Languages Support Programs are structured in accordance with the two types of results based on the commitments set out in Section 41 of the Official Languages Act: Strong minority communities supported by many partners and Linguistic duality recognized and valued by all Canadians. - To report on the progress achieved towards these results, Canadian Heritage must refer to the Results-Based Management and Accountability Framework for Official Languages Support Programs. - Activities supported by the Cooperation with the Community Sector subcomponent must contribute to the attainment of intermediate and long-term results targeted by the Official Languages Support Programs. - The Government of Canada is developing community vitality indicators.
+- The Acadian and Francophone community sector and Canadian Heritage agree on the importance of reporting to Parliament and to the citizens of Canada, on the progress achieved towards results with the funds invested. - Canadian Heritage and the Acadian and Francophone community sector recognize that community development is a long-term process, that some fundamental results may be achieved only over long periods, possibly decades, and that it is important, at this time, to set strategies and means that will allow the assessment of results over the long term. - Canadian Heritage's Official Languages Support Programs are structured in accordance with the two types of results based on the commitments set out in Section 41 of the Official Languages Act: Strong minority communities supported by many partners and Linguistic duality recognized and valued by all Canadians. - To report on the progress achieved towards these results, Canadian Heritage must refer to the Results-Based Management and Accountability Framework for Official Languages Support Programs. - Activities supported by the Cooperation with the Community Sector subcomponent must contribute to the attainment of intermediate and long-term results targeted by the Official Languages Support Programs. - The Government of Canada is developing community vitality indicators in consultation with the communities.
 These indicators will set benchmarks and allow a more precise measurement of the evolution of communities over time.
-Information on outputs produced by the community sector must be organized so that it feeds into the measurement of these vitality indicators. - Canadian Heritage will establish mechanisms for the standardization, gathering, and management of information on outputs towards 2007-2008, in consultation with the designated organization.
-In establishing these processes, Canadian Heritage will be sensitive to minimizing the administrative burden. - There are three levels of performance evaluation: an annual evaluation of outputs by groups receiving funds from the Cooperation with the Community Sector; an evaluation of this Accord within the framework of a national evaluation of progress achieved through community sector accords in 2007-2008; and the Program evaluation, to take place in 2008-2009.
+Information on outputs produced by Acadian and Francophone organizations must be organized so that it feeds into the measurement of these vitality indicators. - Canadian Heritage will establish mechanisms for the standardization, gathering and management of information on outputs towards 2007-2008, in consultation with the Société Saint-Thomas-d'Aquin.
+In establishing these processes, Canadian Heritage will be sensitive to minimizing the administrative burden.

+There are three levels of performance evaluation: an annual evaluation of outputs by groups receiving funds from the Cooperation with the Community Sector; an evaluation of this Accord within the framework of a national evaluation of progress achieved through community sector accords in 2007-2008; and the Program evaluation, to take place in 2008-2009.